ingef/conquery/README.md

 ## Development

 ### Testing
 Apart from separate frontend and backend tests, the project also contains end-to-end tests powered by cypress.

 To run the end-to-end test locally:
 1. Make sure you installed all [requirements](#requirements)
 2. From the repo root folder run  `conquery/scripts/run_conquery_cypress.sh`
 3. Wait until the output: `Node server listening on port: 8000` appears
-4. Start cypress from the `conquery/frontend` folder in another terminal: `$ yarn cypress open`
+4. Start cypress from the `conquery/frontend` folder in another terminal: `yarn cypress open`
 5. Then chose a test suite and start it.

 For further informations on this and other tests, please refer to the corresponding [CI configuration](https://github.com/bakdata/conquery/tree/develop/.github/workflows).